Last updated on 10 July 2020

 The Italian band Tethra with their sophomore full length offering Like Crows For The Earth comes along with an interesting style package.

 The band saw the dreary and tear-drenched mists of this mortal coil for the first time in 2008.
 Rosario Maria Plumari aka David “Belfagor” Newmann (Horrid) initially founded the band.
 After having completed the line-up with Claudio “Clode Tethra” Passeri, Alessandro “Alex” Guarino and Michele “Mike” Ercolano in 2009, they released an EP shortly thereafter in 2010.
 A first full length Drown Into the Sea of Life followed in 2013.

 In early 2015, the band announced that Belfagor and their drummer Miky left the band for good.
-Actually, almost all of the original band members got replaced since the first full length released into the public.
-Only Clode remains as original founding member of Tethra to date.
+Actually, almost all of the original band members left since the first full length released into the public.
+Only Clode remains as an original founding member of Tethra to date.
 Now, that may not necessarily bode well on the quality side of any record.